• Heritage Christian Jan 2024

 Saluda Shoals Park offers one of the best options for a beginner!
 This is my family’s favorite spot for a quick river outing.
 It’s such a convenient location with parking right near the launch ramp.

 You enter Saluda Shoals at the main entrance and follow the signs for the boat ramp/river.
 When you arrive, there’s a small shack in the parking lot where you can rent tubes and pay for a shuttle service from the staff.
-The tube rental is $15 and it includes shuttle service.
+The tube rental is $15, and it includes shuttle service.
 The shuttle service will follow you to the exit of the river in your car, and then shuttle you back to the launch ramp.
 That way when you exit the river your car is ready and waiting for you!
+Sometimes they may just wait for you to exit your adventure and then shuttle you back to the entrance to get your car.

 Saluda Shoals River